MattDEV02/MattDEV02/README.md

 - 👀 I’m interested in WEB Development and computer engineering.
 - 🌱 I’m currently learning WEB Development and studying computer engineering
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me matteolambertucci3@gmail.com ; https://www.linkedin.com/in/matteo-lambertucci-134073211
+- 📫 How to reach me matteolambertucci3@gmail.com ; mat.lambertucci@stud.uniroma3.it ; https://www.linkedin.com/in/matteo-lambertucci-134073211

 <!---
-MattDEV02 is a ✨ special ✨ repository because contains many applications in different Tecnologies.
+MattDEV02 is a ✨ special ✨ repository because it contains many applications in different Technologies.
 --->